edwinb-ai/edwinb-ai/README.md

 - BSc. in Physics, graduated with honors.
 - MSc in Applied Sciences, my thesis (Cum Laude) can be read [here](https://github.com/edwinb-ai/masters-thesis) or in the [arXiv](https://arxiv.org/abs/2201.05089).
-- **Currently:** PhD candidate at Utrecht University under Prof. Marjolein Dijkstra.
+- **Currently:** PhD candidate at Utrecht University in Prof. Marjolein Dijkstra's group.

 These are some of my interests: